-I seriously avoided anything related to eBay until about 2 months ago.
+I seriously avoided anything related to eBay until the last year or two.
 I always associated it with Brian, the guy in my 7th grade class who bid on pogs and slammers (remember those?!).
 Never in my wildest dreams did I imagine what a great online storefront it was for buying useful things (sorry, Brian!).

 I’ve since bought a few pieces of outerwear for C and now can add books to the list! eBay is basically just an online storefront for new and used books.
 The prices are straightforward.